-After the gold rush of 1849, San Francisco became a beacon of hope and prosperity, drawing prospectors from the East Coast of America, and from China, across the Pacific Ocean.
-Not everyone can strike gold though, and inevitably, many people seeking fame and fortune will find tragedy instead, and their stories will likely disturb and frighten you.
-These events throughout history continue to have an impact on the area, and the accounts we have compiled in this tour reveal that these hills have just as much horror as happiness.
+After the gold rush of 1849, San Francisco became a beacon of hope and prosperity, drawing prospectors from the East Coast of America and China across the Pacific Ocean.
+Not everyone can strike gold, though, and inevitably, many people seeking fame and fortune found tragedy instead.
+Their stories will likely disturb and frighten you hear how these events echo through history and continue to impact the area.
+The accounts compiled for this tour reveal that these hills have just as much horror as happiness.

 Will You Join Us?

-Each of our guides is a local expert, trained extensively before they begin escorting guests through the haunted Golden City.
-Join our SF Ghosts Tour and see famous sites within the historic Nob Hill neighborhood including the Fairmont Hotel, Dennis T. Sullivan Memorial, and the secretive Union-Pacific Club.
+Each of our guides is a local expert, extensively trained, and experienced.
+Join our San Francisco Ghosts tour and see famous sites within the historic Nob Hill neighborhood, including the Fairmont Hotel, Dennis T. Sullivan Memorial, and the secretive Union-Pacific Club.
 For large parties, we offer customized group ghost tours for a more personal, VIP experience as well as our traditional ghost walk.

 What draws the supernatural to San Francisco?

-Our tour offers an uncompromising look at what makes San Francisco such a compelling haunted location.
-Every story you hear on the tour will showcase the real history and well-researched tragedy that hides at the fringes of the city.
-San Francisco is one of the most active paranormal locations in the country, and after taking the tour, you will know why.
+Our tour offers an uncompromising look at what makes San Francisco such a haunted location.
+Every story you hear on the tour will showcase the real history and well-researched tragedy that hides at the city’s fringes.
+San Francisco is one of the most active paranormal locations in the country, and after taking the San Francisco Ghosts tour, you will know why.

-Whether we talk about the once-grand Nob Hill mansions that were leveled by the earthquake or the more human story of the tragic death of a heroic Fire Chief, you will not be able to get these blood-chilling stories out of your mind long after the tour ends.Read sightings & stories!
+Whether we talk about the once-grand Nob Hill mansions that were leveled by the earthquake or the tragic death of a heroic Fire Chief, you will not be able to get these blood-chilling stories out of your mind long after the tour ends.Read sightings & stories!